abhidotbandi/abhidotbandi/README.md

-- Hi, I’m Abhi
+- Hi I’m Abhi
-- I’m interested in product management/tech/development
+- I’m interested in product management/tech/startups
-- I’m currently learning programming with tools such as Python, C#, HTML/CSS and databases
+- I’m currently learning programming with tools such as Python, C#, HTML/CSS/JS and databases
-- I’m looking to collaborate on innovative products/projects and would love to learn about new technologies.
 - How to reach me: email - abhibandi.r@gmail.com or phone - 4694079718

 <!---